 Jobs for Teens go Beyond Babysitting and Burgers

-Just when you’ve helped them master their chore charts, your growing kids become independence-seeking teens.
+Just when you’ve helped them master their chore charts, your growing kids become independence-seeking teens ready for all the things for teens to do in Grand Rapids.

 Soon, they need the cash flow to see that new movie at Studio Park or go to Craig’s Cruisers with friends, and your maturing mini wants to find a job.

 For my kids, babysitting and mowing lawns were great first jobs.
-Some of my friend’s kids tutor peers, pet sit, clean houses, or detail cars to make money.
+I’ve seen their friends tutor peers, pet sit, clean houses, or detail cars to make money.

 There are lots of options for teens to make a buck.
 This list by the state of Michigan is loaded with ideas for jobs for teens.